leonstel/leonstel.github.io/recursive_tree_part2.md

 file.

 A fold handler which will be called every time you have clicked an arrow and switches the hide prop to its opposite.
-Remember that the hide props has been bound in the html so that everything involving this prop rechecks the condition which result in a rerender of that part in the DOM.
+Remember that the hide props has been bound in the html so that every condition that uses this prop rechecks the condition which will result in a rerender of that part in the DOM.

 ```
 //leaf.js